awaisabir/QSocial/README.md

 ### Backend

-- Need to complete the Posts API, and paginate one of the endpoints.
+- Need to complete the Posts API.
 - Trying to create more endpoints for the API.

 ### Frontend